thedevslot/WhatATheme/resume.md

 - Drive efficiencies and productivity gains through implementation of automation functions/solutions across Cyber Security group to uplift Cyber posture.
 These include privileged service account creation automation, Splunk onboarding automation, Akamai automation
 - Influence and drive practice of Automation standardisation across Cyber Security group
 - Train Security Architects in SDLC and secure coding as they transition to the Security Engineering roles

+**Achievements**
+- Achieved the Above Expectations annual performance review and awarded top (75% of maximum) bonus
+- Achieved the recognition of Commitment for the delivery of the CI/CD pipeline that automates firewall policy breach reporting function for Network Security control team

 #### Technology Owner - Firewall Automation